Luos-io/Examples/README.md

 [![](http://certified.luos.io)](https://luos.io)
 [![](https://img.shields.io/github/license/Luos-io/Electronics_examples)](https://github.com/Luos-io/Electronics_examples/blob/master/LICENSE)

-# Luos electronics examples
+# Luos examples

 This repository is a submodule of the Luos repository.
-It contains electronics examples and libraries for using Luos.
+It contains examples and libraries for using Luos.

 Feel free to produce and use all our design to create your own projects.

-## Content

-### Projects folder

-This folder contains the sources to build the electronic boards of every examples.

-#### Prototyping boards projects

-Most of the projects are Luos prototyping boards (see [Protyping boards section](https://docs.luos.io/pages/prototyping_boards/proto-boards.html) in documentation).

-#### Electronics basis

-The folder `0_electronics_basis` contains hardwares librairies used by Luos to inspire you to create your own designs:
- - **L0**: The base board for using Luos [prototyping boards](https://docs.luos.io/pages/prototyping_boards/proto-boards.html).
- - **STm32f0_disco_luos_shield**: a debugging shield equivalent to an L0 for STM32F072B-DISCO dev board.
- - **Breakout_board**: a small add-on board to make any board compatible with Luos.
- - **wiring_and_power**: a set of projects for Luos wires and power input boards.
- - **00_Common_Libraries**: a set of Kicad libraries commonly used.

-### Apps folder

-This folder contains the module's sources of each **app** project (see [Apps section](https://docs.luos.io/pages/low/modules/create-modules.html?#apps-guidelines) in documentation).

-### Drivers folder

-This folder contains the module's sources of each **driver** project (see [Drivers section](https://docs.luos.io/pages/low/modules/create-modules.html?#drivers-guidelines) in documentation).

 ## How to start